Bam-by/Bam-by/README.md

 <br />

-Hi, I'm Novoid Dii a self-taught developer, I was born in Colombia in 1990.
+Hi, I'm Novoid Dii a self-taught developer, I was born in Colombia in Blq.
 Since I was little, I was passionate about technology and always loved creating things.
 After graduating from university, I will start working in the field of web programming.

 - 🔭 I’m currently working on [My Discord Bot](http://bit.ly/3FyZ9zs )
 - 🌱 I’m currently learning Javascript